-When you meet each member of the team - either during the craniofacial assessment or later when your child comes for treatment - we will introduce ourselves and tell you about our role.
+When you meet each member of the team - either during the craniofacial assessment or later when your child comes for treatment - we will introduce ourselves and tell you about our role in your child's care.

 What will the assessment involve?